 SalesBench: The Long-Horizon Agent-to-Agent Eval

-A long-horizon RL environment where a small model learns to manage an insurance sales pipeline against an LLM buyer.
+A long-horizon RL environment where a small model learns to manage an insurance sales pipeline against an LLM buyer, scored by revenue closed instead of by an LLM judge.
+The trained model vastly outperforms the untrained base, and the gap widens as the eval gets harder.

 Motivation